 - Condition: (Partly) preserved in situ, published archaeological documentation available

 - Involved institutions: Underwater Archaeology Program of the National Institute of Anthropology

 In 2005 and 2006 a team of Argentinean and Dutch archaeologists set out to find the wreck of the Hoorn.
-An intensive survey of the shores and shallow water of the Deseado river resulted in some 500 finds, hinting at the yacht's location.
+An intensive survey of the shores and shallow waters of the Deseado River resulted in some 500 finds, hinting at the yacht's location.
 Using sonar equipment, the exact location of the Hoorn could eventually be pinpointed.
 The condition of the wreck remains unknown, as it lies safely buried beneath a thick layer of sediment, in the middle of a nature reserve.